Scholarships for Nebraska

-Harvesting enough money to attend college in the “Cornhusker State” is easier when you ripen your financial aid package with scholarships for Nebraska.
+Harvesting enough money to attend college in the “Cornhusker State” is easier when you ripen your financial aid package with scholarships for Nebraska Universities and Colleges online or in person.
 Sitting on the Midwest’s Great Plains, Nebraska is America’s 37th most populous state with 1.91 million residents.
 College students may be drawn to Nebraska’s low crime rates, affordable cost of living, pioneer history, and scenic views like Pine Ridge National Recreation Area.
 In 2015, Nebraska had the nation’s lowest unemployment rate with jobs at five Fortune 500 companies, including ConAgra and Union Pacific.
 Students also select from 32 colleges ranging from the Nebraska College of Technical Agriculture to Creighton University and Peru State College.
 The U.S. News crowned the University of Nebraska-Lincoln as the 51st top public school nationally.
 Cultivate your collegiate goals with funding from the following 15 best Nebraska scholarships.

 1. Kearney Health Opportunities Program Scholarship